mlcommons/medperf/docs/getting_started/data_owner_demo.md

 #### Seed the server

-For the purpose of the tutorial, you have to seed the local server to create benchmarks and MLCubes that you will be interacting with.
+For the purpose of the tutorial, you have to start with a fresh server database and seed it to create benchmarks and MLCubes that you will be interacting with.
 Run the following: (make sure you are in MedPerf's root folder)

 ```
+cd server
+sh reset_db.sh
-python server/seed.py --cert server/cert.crt --demo data
+python seed.py --cert cert.crt --demo data
 ```

 #### Download the Dataset